midibyte/digital-image-processing/readme.txt

 		transforms the values in the RED channel inside the range [aR bR] to [0 255] transforms the values in the GREEN channel inside the range [aG bG] to [0 255] transforms the values in the BLUE channel inside the range [aB bB] to [0 255]
+		NOTE: can set any of the a b values to a=0 and b=1.0 to ignore that channel

 	stretch_I a b
 		converts the image from the RGB color space to HSI